-Hope Paterson.
-Co-Founder & Chief Culture Officer at Kidevolve and Super Nanny for Entrepreneurs.
+Hope Paterson the Co-Founder & Chief Culture Officer at Kidevolve and Super Nanny for Entrepreneurs

 Building brands that stand out from the crowd is tricky business.
 It requires creating a unique voice that sets the brand apart.
 According to Hope Paterson, Co-Founder and Chief Culture Officer at Kidevolve and Super Nanny for Entrepreneurs, the recipe for brand success is adding a dash of personality into the way you communicate with your team, clients and online global community.
 This helps you build trust, which leads to loyalty.
 Wise words from someone who’s spent their career pulling the creative and inspirational spark out of business owners looking to make a real difference.
 Read on for more of Hope’s very cool career story.

 What does your job entail and what does a typical day look like?